Class of 2021 College Documents

 14. After you have been accepted and you have made your choice, be sure to let the other colleges know that you will not be attending.
 Many schools have waiting lists.
 Be considerate of others.

 15. Keep us informed about decisions you receive from colleges and also any changes in your plans as the year progresses.
 We are interested and want this to be a productive year for you.

 16. If you are a male, you must register with the Selective Service within 30 days of your 18th birthday.
 It is the law.
 If you don’t register, you will not qualify for Federal College loans and grants, student aid in most states, employment training or federal and many state jobs.
 Register on-line at sss.gov.

 17. If you want to play college sports, be sure to register with the NCAA.
 You can get information at www.ncaaeligibilitycenter.org.
-Please be aware that Drama, Media Analysis, Sports Literature, and Fundamentals of Algebra do not meet NCAA compliance requirements.
+Please be aware that Drama, American Cultural & Media Studies, Sports Literature, and Fundamentals of Algebra do not meet NCAA compliance requirements.
 Check the school’s 48H for further information.
 This is your responsibility for eligibility.

 18. Check the School Counseling page of the school website (opschools.org) on a regular basis.
 All documents referenced above (OP Pride Form, Brag Sheets, etc.) can be found there.